-- By default, X-Functions expect their input and output arguments to appear in a particular order. - Expected argument order can be found in the help file for each individual X-Function or from the Script window by entering XFunctionName -h. - If the arguments are supplied in the order specified by Origin, there is no need to type out the argument names. - If the argument names are explicitly typed, arguments can be supplied in any order. - You can mix handling of arguments as long as omitted arguments come first in the specified order, followed by explicitly typed arguments in any order. - The argument name can be shortened by trimming characters from the end of the argument name, but the shortened name needs to be unique.
+By default, X-Functions expect their input and output arguments to appear in a particular order.
+Run X-Function -h to view the Help

+If the arguments are supplied in the order specified by Origin, there is no need to type out the argument names.

+If the argument names are explicitly typed, arguments can be supplied in any order.

+You can mix handling of arguments as long as omitted arguments come first in the specified order, followed by explicitly typed arguments in any order.

+The argument name can be shortened by trimming characters from the end of the argument name, but the shortened name needs to be unique.